FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 What About COVID-19?

-After the coronavirus pandemic first started, you might remember that there was a huge demand for these N-95 masks.
-The reason why an ASTM Level mask wouldn’t be appropriate in a medical setting is that it simply does not filter as well as an N-95.
+After the coronavirus pandemic first started, you might remember that there was a huge demand for N-95 masks.
+The reason why an ASTM Level mask wouldn’t be appropriate in a medical setting is that it simply does not filter aerosol particles as well as an N-95.

 However, in an open area with minor exposure risk, such as what the general public experiences while at the grocery store or out in ordinary life, an ASTM Level One to Three mask would still offer a fairly decent level of protection against the COVID-19 virus.

 Wrap Up: What is Filtration Efficiency?

 Filtration efficiency is designed to ensure specific textiles meet the filtration needs in certain environments.
 In more casual terms, it tests how well certain items protect a wearer from bacteria, particulates, and viruses within a given situation.